 30 Days To Migrate Magento 1 To Magento 2…

 From our experience, it would take 4-5 weeks (approximately 30 working days) to migrate Magento 1 to Magento 2 on average.
 However, if your site requires a lot of custom functions and theme customization with a massive amount of data to migrate, the upgrade would be longer.
 Let’s see what would be involved in the migration:

-Afterward, it’s highly recommended to carefully backup your Magento 1 website data, keeping all of the files, folders, and databases to handle the bad situations.
+Afterward, it’s highly recommended to carefully backup your Magento 1 website data, keeping all of the files, folders, and databases to handle the wrong situations.